Prof. Dr. Ferhan Odabaşı

 Tokat Gaziosmanpaşa University, Turkey

-Bio: Çetin Bektaş was born in 1967 in Erzincan/Turkey.
+Bio: Çetin Bektaş was born in Erzincan/Turkey.
 He completed his undergraduate education at the School of Mersin Tourism and Hotel Management, Faculty of Economics and Administrative Sciences at Çukurova University in 1993.
 He had a master degree in Business Administration at the University of Afyon Kocatepe in Turkey in 1996.
 After that he finished his Ph.D. at the same university and in the same field in 2000.
 In 2009, he became an Associate Professor in management and organization science.
 In 2014 he was appointed as a Professor of management and organization at Erzincan University.

 He worked for Afyonkocatepe University, Usak University and Erzincan University in Turkey.
 Since 2014 he has been working for Tokat Gaziosmanpasa University in Turkey.
 He is a business administration and organization Professor at Faculty of Economics and Administrative Sciences in Tokat-Turkey.
 He has published 3 books and more than 30 articles in reputed journals.
 He has presented more than 20 papers in national and international conferences.
 He has responsibilities as a committee member for conferences and as a referee for journals.
 His field of scientific research includes strategic management, human resource management and organizational behaviour.
 He has been the President of the World Conference on Business Economics and Management for three years.